BitcoinDesign/Guide/guide/payments/coin-selection.md

 # Coin Selection

 Coin selection is the process of choosing which of your Bitcoins to spend when creating and approving a spending transaction.
-To understand coin selection a little better, one must first have a decent knowledge of Unspent Transaction Outputs (UTXOs), the amount of digital currency remaining after a bitcoin transaction has been executed.
+To understand coin selection a little better, one must first have a decent knowledge of Unspent Transaction Outputs (UTXOs)[^2], the amount of digital currency remaining after a bitcoin transaction has been executed.

 How does this relate to coin selection, you might ask?
 Because UTXOs allow for transactions to be conducted using miltiple fractions of bitcoin that do not all come from a single previous transaction.
 Instead, multiple fractions of bitcoin are retrieved by the algorithm to fulfill a spending request.
 For example, an outward transaction of 1.2 BTC may retrieve UTXOs worth 1 BTC and 0.5 BTC from a users wallet.
 Change (0.3 BTC) from this transaction is then sent back to the senders address in the form of one of more UTXOs.

 ![funding-tx](/assets/images/payments/funding-tx.png)

-Coin selection, therefore, is the choosing of which UTXOs to fund a bitcoin transaction with (i.e the transaction's inputs).
+Coin selection, therefore, is the choosing of which UTXOs to fund a bitcoin transaction with (i.e the transaction's inputs).[^1]

 ## A Privacy Risk